sociomantic-tsunami/beaver/README.md

 after_success: beaver dlang codecov [OPTIONS]
 ```

-The `[OPTIONS]` are forwarded directly to the
-[codecov-bash](https://github.com/codecov/codecov-bash), but this script will
-run in a confined docker instance where only the coverage reports are available
-(this means no file list will be sent to codecov).
+This command is based on the global `beaver codecov` command (please read the
+documentation on this command for more details), but automatically selects which
+reports to send, so you don't need to pass the `BEAVER_CODECOV_REPORTS`
+environment variable.
+Also some extra variables specific to D programs are

-Only `TRAVIS*`, `CODECOV_*` and some dlang-related (`DIST DMD DC F V` etc.)
+passed and used as flags (`DIST DMD DC F V` etc.).
+If you want to pass any other
-environment variables will be automantically passed to the docker container.
-If
-you want to pass any other environment variables use `BEAVER_DOCKER_VARS` as
+environment variables use `BEAVER_DOCKER_VARS` as usual.
-usual.

-The following environment variables are reported automatically to codecov (via
-the `-e` option): `DIST`, `DMD`, `DC`, `F`.
-Some other options are passed to
-codecov by default, please check the `bin/dlang/codecov` script if you are
+Please check the `bin/dlang/codecov` script if you are interested in the
-interested in the details.
+details.

 ### Auto-convert and release tags for D2